How to use Python hasattr() method?

 False

-Python 2 hasattr() method v/s Python 3 hasattr() method
+Python 2 hasattr() vs Python 3 hasattr() Method

 In Python 2, the hasattr() overpowers all the exceptions and returns False for a condition.

-For example, if a given attribute ‘A’ is contained by a class but is preoccupied by some exceptions.
+For instance, if an attribute ‘A’ exists in a class but is involved with some exceptions.
 At this moment, the hasattr() will neglect all the exceptions and will return False even if the attribute ‘A’ happens to exist in the Class.

-On the other hand, in Python 3, the hasattr() raises an exception if the attribute is involved with some exceptional criterias.
+Contrarily, in Python 3, hasattr() raises an exception if the attribute is associated with exceptional circumstances.

 class Info(object):